Elevating Product Discovery

 Challenges

-My original concept involved a 3-level product discovery flow with content-switching capabilities in the grid to enhance discoverability.
-However, developers stated it wasn’t feasible, so I pivoted to 2-level flow instead that worked within the parameters set by the dev team.
+I ran into some technical framework limitations that prevented me from making some major user flow modifications.
+My original idea involved a 3-level product discovery flow with content-switching capabilities in the grid to make discoverability more efficient.
+However, developers stated it wasn’t feasible, so I had to pivot to a 2-level flow instead to stay within the set parameters.

 Conclusion

-I conducted one last usability test to validate all the work before dev hand-off.
-As a result, 100% of users located the Search button, up from 60% before.
+During the last test conducted, all users rated using the Search feature a 5 (Excellent), up from 60% previously.
 Users' ability to type out and search for a product was faster with the predictive search upgrade.
-100% of users were successful in navigating through product categories to locate a specific product.
-With all enhancements and updates done to the entire shopping experience, it has resulted in a 25% increase in click-through rate to product detail pages, rising from 12% to 15%.
+100% of users were successful in navigating through product categories to locate a specific product without any confusion.

-Redesigning the shopping experience came with its challenges, but the effort paid off, leading to an impactful improvement to Guitar Center's e-commerce app.
+Redesigning the shopping experience came with its challenges, but the effort paid off, leading to an impactful improvement to Guitar Center's mobile app.

 Actionable Learnings